-Our Special Projects Manager, also a retired sworn officer (MDTAP) with motor carrier enforcement/supervisory experience, is a full-time employee of the University of Maryland working out of the Motor Carrier Division.
-The special projects manager handles daily inquiries from the trucking industry, reviews and assists with motor carrier legislative issues, and performs outreach through presentations to motor carrier industry related groups.
-The project manager reviews the federal register to assess the need for legal or regulatory changes at the state level and notifies enforcement partners to new regulatory requirements.
+Our Special Projects Manager, a retired sworn officer from the MDTAP with motor carrier enforcement/supervisory experience, is a full-time employee of the University of Maryland working out of the Motor Carrier Division.
+This position is funded with 100% state match.
+The special projects manager handles daily inquiries from the trucking industry, reviews and assists with motor carrier legislative issues and performs outreach through presentations to motor carrier industry related groups.
 The special projects manager is also responsible for assisting with the updating/developing of our motor carrier handbook and trucker's map.